isen0011/traefik-maintenance-plugin/README.md

 Hosts (by regex) that are under maintenance are retrieved using an http request to an inform url.
 Permitted ips are retained (such as development team) and other visitors receive a maintenance page with status code `503 Service Unavailable`.

 This plugin returns the correct response based on the `Content-Type` header.
-Currently `application/json`, `text/plain` and `text/html`.
+Currently supported: `application/json`, `text/plain` and `text/html`.

 ## Configuration